SpecterOps/TierZeroTable/README.md

 **DISCLAIMER: The table does not include all Tier Zero assets yet.** We will add assets to the table throughout the webinar series.
 So if you think we are missing something, then you are completely right.
 But feel free to make a pull request or open an issue with the asset you think we should add.
 All contributions are appreciated.
 Also if you disagree on something in the table :)

+# Complementary Projects

+While TierZeroTable aims to provide a comprehensive list of AD and Azure assets classified as Tier Zero, there are other community-driven projects focused on tiered administration with deeper coverage of Azure.
+These may complement or extend your use of this repository:

+ - [AzTier](https://aztier.com/) by [Emilien Socchi](https://github.com/emiliensocchi) — A project to browse a tiered view of Azure/Entra/Microsoft Graph administrative assets based on known attack paths.
+ - [EntraOps](https://www.cloud-architekt.net/entraops/) by [Thomas Naunheim](https://github.com/Cloud-Architekt) — A PowerShell-based solution for classifying and managing privileged identities in Entra ID using the Enterprise Access Model (EAM), with support for automation, historical tracking, and integration with logging / detection systems.

 # Table columns

 ### Name